Irrational toric varieties and secondary polytopes: Irrational Affine Toric Varieties

 \begin{proposition}[Birch] The restriction of the tautological map $\pi_\calA\colon \RR^\calA_\geq\to\cone(\calA)$ to the irrational affine toric variety $Y_\calA$ is a homeomorphism,

 \end{proposition}

-If $\calA$ lies on an affine hyperplane in $M$, this was shown in~\cite[Thm.~1.10]{Pachter}, and its proof can be modified for the general case, see~\cite{Ata_Thesis} for details.
+If $\calA$ lies on an affine hyperplane in $M$, this was shown in~\cite[Thm.~1.10]{ASCB}, and its proof can be modified for the general case, see~\cite{Ata_Thesis} for details.
+For another, independent proof, see~\cite[Thm.~26]{Krasauskas}.
 By~\eqref{Eq:decomposition}, each orbit $Y^\circ_\calF$ is mapped homeomorphically to the relative interior of $\cone(\calF)$.

 The results together show that $Y_\calA$ is a $T_N$-equivariant cell complex, with one cell for each face $F$ of $\cone(\calA)$, were the $T_N$-action realizes that cell as $T_N/T_{F^\perp}\ (\simeq N/F^\perp)$.